Naledi-starr/Naledi-starr/README.md

 👋 Hi, I'm Naledi Starr
 Welcome to my GitHub profile! ✨ I’m passionate about software development, AI, and technology for social good.
 Here you'll find a collection of my projects, experiments, and contributions in various tech fields.

-🚀 About Me
+🚀 About Me :
 I'm a Software Development graduate with skills in C#, Python, Java, and web development.
 I enjoy building innovative applications that make a positive impact on people’s lives.
 Currently, I’m working on projects related to accessibility in education and leveraging AI to enhance learning.

-🔧 Technologies & Tools
+🔧 Technologies & Tools:

 Languages: Python, C#, Java, Kotlin, JavaScript, CSS, HTML
 Frameworks: ASP.NET, Django
 Databases: MySQL, SQL Server, Oracle, Firebase